xiaoxianyu-office/mm/skills/mechanics/skill.md

 |-----------|-----------|---------------------------------------------------------------------|---------|
 | forcesync | sync      | Whether to force the skill to be run synchroniously with Minecraft. | false   |

-*"forcesync" was added in version 2.2*

 Cooldown
 --------

-Skill configurations are capable of utilizing cooldown, set in seconds.
-Since version 2.2 it's also possible to provide cooldown values in decimals.
-Add cooldown to your skills like this:
+Skill configurations are capable of utilizing cooldown Add cooldown to your skills like this:

     internal_skillname:
       Cooldown: <seconds>